RakhithJK/dotnet-vscode-csharp-wiki/Enabling-C#-debugger-logging.md

     ]
 ```

-When this is enabled, logging will be sent to the VS Code Debug Console where you can copy/paste the relevant sections.
+Just like when configured via a VS Code Setting, when this is enabled, logging will be sent to the VS Code Debug Console where you can copy/paste the relevant sections.

 ## Full Method
 If you are dealing with a problem that happens either very early on during debugger startup, or a problem where the debugger is crashing, it can be helpful to run the debugger (vsdbg-ui) in the console.